MrWolfZ/Conqueror/recipes/cqs/basics/testing-handlers/README.md

 }
 ```

-As you can see there are a few repititions, so in accordance with the [DRY principle](https://en.wikipedia.org/wiki/Don't_repeat_yourself), we can extract a constant and method:
+As you can see there are a few repetitions, so in accordance with the [DRY principle](https://en.wikipedia.org/wiki/Don't_repeat_yourself), we can extract a constant and method:

 ```diff
 [TestFixture]